rule

 Text 31

-The material senses set in motion by the modes of nature give rise to activities and the individual jîva, indeed fully engaged with the materially oriented senses and the gunas, experiences the various karmic results [see also 3.32 and B.G.
-3.27].
+The material senses stimulated by the modes of nature give rise to activities and the individual soul, the jīva, who is fully engaged by the materially oriented senses and the gunas, experiences the various karmic consequences [see also 3.32 and B.G.
+3: 27].
+(Vedabase)

 Text 32